khushal9085/khushal-demo/README.md

 # khushal-demo
-this is my first  git repository
+This is my first  git repository. author-khushal sarode